ThreeGayHub/SolarNetwork/Documentation/Target.md

     /// Required: You have to specify baseURLString. var baseURLString: String { return "https://api.github.com" }

-    /// Optional: You can specify the default HTTPMethod of the host, so you will not have to specify the method of a request each time.
-The default is .get. var method: HTTPMethod { return .get }

-    /// Optional: You can specify the default Headers of the host, and you can change the header if you need.
-The default is nil. var headers: [String : String]? {
-        get {
-            return storeHeader
-        }
-        set {
-            storeHeader = newValue
-        }
-    }

     /// Optional: You can specify the default ParameterEncoding of the host. e.g.: URLEncoding, JSONEncoding, PropertyListEncoding or Custom ParameterEncoding.
 The default is URLEncoding.default. var parameterEncoding: ParameterEncoding { return JSONEncoding.default }

-    /// Optional: You can specify the URLSessionConfiguration of the host.
-The default is this. var configuration: URLSessionConfiguration { return URLSessionConfiguration.default }

     /// Optional:
     /**